 Modeled after an early 20th century map case.
 I updated the profile for a more modern look.
-I also expanded the dimensions a bit to accommodate a laptop and bump this well out of Man Purse (Murse) territory.
+I also expanded the dimensions a bit to accommodate a laptop.
 It's still small enough to not feel like you are dragging luggage around.
 Two interior pockets.
-Comes with a shoulder strap so it can be worn cross body.
+Comes with a shoulder strap so it can be worn cross-body.

 The back of the Lamplighter has one large pocket.
 Perfect for stashing maps of abandoned parts of the NYC transit system, bundles of Bukowski prose, or your phone on which you may or may not have just been watching platypus tickle fights.
 Handles are secured with hammered copper rivets and the entire bag is saddle stitched by hand.
 All of the leather has been hand dyed as well.

 - Dimensions: 10 W x 14 H x 3 D